google/pienoon/docs/src/index.md

   <td>
     <img src="info_panel_webp_textures.png"
     style="height: 20em" />
-   [WebP][], a image compression technology, is used to compress textures which reduces the size of the final game package and ultimately reduces download time.
+   [WebP][], an image compression technology, is used to compress textures which reduces the size of the final game package and ultimately reduces download time.
   </td>